00labs/huma-signals/docs/getting_started.md

 ### Code style

 To ensure code consistency we have CI to check code style.
-We use `black`, `flake8` and `isort` with some customization.
+We use `black`, `flake8`, `isort` and `pylint` with some customization.
 You can run the CI check with

 ```bash
 make lint-check